Secure your booking for £26 (T&Cs Apply)

 Explore Caernarfon

-Caernarfon is stooped in history and culture, with the town being built around Caernarfon Castle, a UNESCO World Heritage Site.
-With its towering walls surrounding much of the town, it’s a step back in time as to how the town once looked.
+Caernarfon is steeped in history and culture, with the town being built around Caernarfon Castle.
+With its towering walls surrounding much of the town, it’s a step back in time.
 Its narrow cobbled streets are now lined with interesting shops and galleries, and it has an abundance of restaurants, cafes, and pubs all tucked behind the castle walls, revealing stunning views across the Menai Strait over to Anglesey.
-So, are you ready to book holiday cottages in Caernarfon and unlock this incredible history?
+Browse our Caernarfon cottages and make this incredible town your base.

 Food & Drink